ianksalter/shv/md/foundation-design.md

 - underfloor heating (if done)
 - screed

-Will need to contact contractors to lay outside concrete.
+May need to contact contractors to lay outside concrete.
 Make sure shuttering is supporting properly as it can pour out.
 Stakes are not enough use blocks or stays.

 Later in  the process put the screed inside.
 Take care that the concrete poouring process